[Moderate revision–posted 2/15/19 (replaces 8/10/16 edition)]

 2. Prior to commencing the review process, the PSVP and president will inform the dean if they are interested in considering the dean for reappointment.
 The dean should also inform the PSVP and President if he/she is interested in reappointment.
 If the answer is no to either proposition, then a comprehensive review for reappointment is not needed.

 3. Prior to commencing with a review, the PSVP will meet with the dean to clarify procedures and answer questions the dean may have about the impending review.
-The PSVP will subsequently develop a plan for the review, which will take one of the following three courses based on the best interests of the college/unit and the university:

 5. The PSVP will ask the dean to prepare a statement for the committee to address these items: